navant/FSDL-2022-Semantic-Search-QA/README.md

 In Jina, a project is a [Flow](https://docs.jina.ai/fundamentals/flow/), which represents an end-to-end task such as indexing, searching or recommending.

 <aside>
-💡 **Caution:** Flows have a maximal lifetime after which they are automatically deleted.
+**💡 **Caution:** Flows have a maximal lifetime of 72 hours after which they are automatically deleted.
 </aside>

 A Flow can have two types of file structure: a single YAML file or a project folder.